-When fairy lights are strewn in every street and Christmas songs convey messages of joy and peace, the pressure is inevitably on for us to feel happy during this season.
+When twinkle lights are strewn in every street and Christmas songs convey messages of joy and peace, the pressure is inevitably on for us to feel happy.
+Yet the truth is, a lot of us don’t feel so jolly during the holiday.

-The following are causes of Holiday Depression Syndrome and some tips on how you can overcome the bad feelings.
+Here are a few causes of holiday depression syndrome and some tips on how you can overcome them.

 This season can heighten feelings of loneliness, especially if you are going through heartbreak, you are grieving, or you have a small social circle.
 It can be hard to put yourself out there, but opening up to just one person who will listen is a powerful way of easing your fears of isolation, and proving to yourself that you have someone who is willing to listen.